guyroutledge/jekyll-blog/_posts/blog/2014-07-10-three-heads-are-better-than-one.md

 I don't know about you, but I struggle with keeping up to date with what's going on in the Wonderful World of Web.
-Further to that, I also struggle with focusing on my projects, starting what I finish, how to develop successful business ideas and explaining myself clearly (among other things).
+Further to that, I also struggle with focusing on my projects, finishing  what I start, developing successful business ideas and explaining myself clearly (among other things).

 I also struggle with working on my own for extended periods of time with no-one to bounce ideas off.
-This is a biggie and it can lead to moments of maddness and a fair amount of self-doubt.
+This is a biggie and it can lead to moments of madness and a fair amount of self-doubt.

 I hoped I wasn't the only one who felt like this and decided to reach out to a couple of friends.
-I kept the "maddness" part quiet and floated the idea of starting a small [mastermind group](https://www.google.co.uk/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=define%20mastermind%20group).
+I kept the "madness" part quiet and floated the idea of starting a small [mastermind group](https://www.google.co.uk/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=define%20mastermind%20group).